Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering

 \subsubsection{Evaluations of Question-Sensitive Ability (Q4)}

 \textbf{Settings.} We evaluated the effectiveness of CSST to improve the question-sensitive ability on quantitative and qualitative results.
-For quantitative results, since there is no standard evaluation metric, we design a new metric \emph{Confidence Improvement} ($\mathcal{CI}$): Given a test sample $(I, Q, a)$, we remove a critical noun in question $Q$, and obtain a new test sample $(I, Q^*, a)$\footnote{Test set is released at: \href{https://github.com/yanxinzju/CSS-VQA}{https://github.com/yanxinzju/CSS-VQA}.}.
+For quantitative results, since there is no standard evaluation metric, we design a new metric \emph{Confidence Improvement} ($\mathcal{CI}$): Given a test sample $(I, Q, a)$, we remove a critical noun in question $Q$, and obtain a new test sample $(I, Q^*, a)$\footnote{We directly masked the first noun of each question, and the noun is automatically detected by the POS tags using the spaCy POS tagger.
+The test set is released at: \href{https://github.com/yanxinzju/CSS-VQA}{https://github.com/yanxinzju/CSS-VQA}.}.
 Then we fed both two samples into the evaluated model, and calculated the confidence decreases of the ground-truth answer.
 We formally define $\mathcal{CI}$ as:

 where $\hat{a}$ is the predicted answer for sample $(I, Q)$, $\mathbf{1}$ is an indicator function.
 The results are reported in TABLE~\ref{tab:vq_ablatives} (c).
 We further demonstrate some qualitative results in Fig.~\ref{fig:7}.